$\textit{In vivo}$ fundus imaging and computational refocusing with a diffuser-based fundus camera: Introduction

+The emerging field of computational lensless imaging promises new capabilities for imaging with a standard image sensor, such as single-shot 3D imaging \cite{antipa_diffusercam_2018, boominathan_phlatcam_2020}, computational refocusing\cite{antipa_single-shot_2016}, and lightfield imaging \cite{cai_lensless_2020}.
+One method of computational imaging uses an encoding mask instead of a lens to multiplex plenoptic information onto the image sensor\cite{boominathan_recent_2022}.
+Prior knowledge of the optical properties of the mask then enables computational reconstruction of the captured lightfield.
 One such encoding mask is a holographic diffuser, as demonstrated by Antipa et al. \cite{antipa_single-shot_2016}.
 The diffuser produces a sharp caustic pattern as a point spread function (PSF) that is nearly shift-invariant for lateral movements of a point, while axial movements cause scaling.
 Prior characterization of the PSF enables image reconstruction from diffuser measurements.
 The axial dependence of the PSF enables 3D imaging and computational refocusing.
-This feature is particularly desirable in a fundus camera, which would allow the focusing process to take place after image capture.
+These advancements are promising, but applications remain relatively unexplored.
+Computational imaging may be advantageous in a fundus camera, which would allow the focusing process to take place after image capture.